Cfauto28/FjordLauncherReUnlocked/README.md

 ### Windows

 You can get installers or portable builds from the [releases section](https://github.com/Cfauto28/FjordLauncherReUnlocked/releases/latest), MinGW builds are builds for amd64 platforms and MSVC builds are for the arm64 platform.
-(MSVC amd64 are only available as Debug builds)

 ### macOS